mattcarlberg/cgg-fa25-resources/Array-2D-Javascript-Primer.md

 # 2D Arrays in JavaScript

-Note: This primer on 2D arrays was generated via large language model.
+Note: This introduction to 2D arrays was generated via large language model.

 ## 1. What Is a 2D Array?